On conformal collineation and almost Ricci solitons: Characterizing the Euclidean spheres

 $g(HX,Y):=K(X,Y)$ for $X,Y\in {\mathfrak X}(M)$, then we find from $\nabla K=0$ that $\trace(H)$ is a constant.
 Denoting by $\eta$ the $g$-dual $1$-form of $\xi$ and considering the skew-symmetric $(1,1)$-tensor field $J$ defined by $g(JX,Y):=\frac{1}{2}(d\eta)(X,Y)$ for $X,Y\in {\mathfrak X}(M)$, relations (\ref{2}) can be written as

 We remark that if $\xi$ is closed and $H=0$, then $\xi$ is precisely a concircular vector field.

-Let $R$, $\Ric$, $Q$ and $r$ be the Riemann curvature tensor, Ricci curvature tensor, Ricci operator and scalar curvature of the $n$-dimensional compact Rieman\-ni\-an manifold $(M,g)$.
+Let $R$, $\Ric$, $Q$ and $r$ be the Riemannian curvature tensor, Ricci curvature tensor, Ricci operator and scalar curvature of an $n$-dimensional compact Rieman\-ni\-an manifold $(M,g)$.
 By a direct computation and taking into account that $\nabla H=0$, we derive

 where $d^J(X,Y):=(\nabla_XJ)Y-(\nabla_YJ)X$ for $X,Y\in {\mathfrak X}(M)$, and, by tracing it, we infer